Getting started

 Max size for string/field before truncation |

-Example: disable redaction (e.g. for local debugging):
+Example: disable redaction (e.g. for trusted local inspection):

-export AGENTDBG_REDACT=0
+export MAIDA_REDACT=0

 For full details (precedence, YAML keys, redaction/truncation behavior), see the configuration reference.